ASER: Towards Large-scale Commonsense Knowledge Acquisition via Higher-order Selectional Preference over Eventualities: Inference over ASER

 \section{Inference over ASER}

 ~ In this section, we first introduce two kinds of inferences (eventuality retrieval and relation retrieval) based on ASER.
 For each of them, inferences over both one-hop and multi-hop are provided.
 Complexities of these two retrieval algorithms are $\mathcal{O}(n^k)$, where $n$ is the number of average adjacent eventualities per eventuality and $k$ is the number of hops.
 In this section, we show how to conduct these inferences over one-hop and two-hop as the demonstration.
 ASER is composed of eventualities and concepts.
-In line with the settings, we conduct case studies over extracted sub-graphs of eventuality and concept graph.
-After that, we investigate the rule and meta-path based inferences on ASER.
-For the rule based inference, we leverage AMIE+ \cite{DBLP:journals/vldb/GalarragaTHS15}, a rule mining system on ontological knowledge bases (KBs), to discover closed and connected Horn rules on ASER.
-For the meta-path based inference, we obtain the frequent meta-paths using statistical methods and perform case studies by instantiating the meta-paths in both eventuality and concept graphs.
+In line with the settings, we conduct case studies over extracted sub-graphs of eventuality and concept graphs.
+After that, we investigate the rule and meta-path-based inferences on ASER.
+For the rule-based inference, we leverage AMIE+ \cite{DBLP:journals/vldb/GalarragaTHS15}, a rule mining system on ontological knowledge bases (KBs), to discover closed and connected Horn rules on ASER.
+For the meta-path-based inference, we obtain the frequent meta-paths using statistical methods and perform case studies by instantiating the meta-paths in both eventuality and concept graphs.